hitesh920/deploy-mirror-leech-bot/README.md

 - If you want to redeploy the bot then just goto heroku website then delete the app you deployed and follow the step 7 and start the workflow again.
 - To know more about all the optional configs then read the README.md file of the bot repo.
 - To set bot commands, then you can use @BotFather using `/setcommands`.
 All the commands are listed in the README.md file of the bot repo.
 - Want to ask something els?
-Join [Mirror Socity](https://t.me/mirrorsociety) we will have a good chat there! :)
+Join [Mirror Socity](https://t.me/mirrorsociety).

 ## Credits